 At some point in our lives we all struggle with our weight.
-Whether we’re underweight or overweight, it’s always important to know what our ideal weight should be.
-To calculate our ideal weight we need to consider that a healthy weight can vary greatly depending on a couple of different factors.
+Whether you’re underweight or overweight, it’s always important to know what your ideal weight should be.
+To calculate your ideal weight you need to consider that a healthy weight can vary greatly depending on a couple of different factors.
 Age, gender, height, health, bone structure, body fat, muscle mass are all important elements that can’t be neglected.
-They all play an important role in determining our ideal weight.
+They all play an important role in determining your ideal weight.

 This ideal weight calculator is designed for healthy adult women and its purpose is to serve as a motivation to help you achieve your goals.
 Knowing your ideal weight is the first step in any weight loss journey and having a real goal helps you stay focused and motivated.
 Before you use the ideal weight calculator you need to determine your body mass index, waist to hip ratio and body frame size.
 So let’s start!